How to Divide in Excel (Using Functions and Features)

 Final result with dividing numbers with percentages

-While dividing you will find a division error (#DIV/0!) when the divisor is zero (0) or the cell reference is blank.
-Suppose we have some blank cells in our dataset just like the image below.
+While dividing, you will find a division error (#DIV/0!) when the divisor is zero (0) or the cell reference is blank.
+Suppose we have blank cells in our dataset like the image below:

 Sample dataset with blank cells

-• Now, if we use the below formula in cell E5;
+• Say we use the formula below in cell E5:

 =C5/D5

-• Thereafter, drag down the Fill handle and we will get the #DIV/0!
-Error for those blank cells.
+• Dragging down the Fill handle will give us the #DIV/0!
+Error for the blank cells

 Result with division error for blank cells